The best textiles to use for decor and design

 -

-You can purchase our sample book to see how different bases look when they are printed on for home décor, or
+You can purchase our sample book to see how different bases look when they are printed on for home decor; OR

 -